Illinois Mathematics and Science Academy

 The Illinois Mathematics and Science Academy, or IMSA, is a three-year residential public secondary education institution in Aurora, Illinois, United States, with an enrollment of approximately 650 students.

 Enrollment is generally offered to incoming sophomores, although younger students who have had the equivalent of one year of algebra and a 9th-grade science equivalent are eligible to apply.
-All applicants undergo a competitive admissions process involving the review of grades, teacher evaluations, student essays, and SAT scores.
+All applicants undergo a competitive admissions process involving the review of transcripts, teacher and counselor evaluations, student essays, and SAT or ACT scores.
 Historically, approximately one-third of applicants in any given year are admitted.
 Due to its nature as a public institution, there are no charges related to tuition, room, and board; however, there is an annual student fee that may be reduced or waived based on family income.
-IMSA has been consistently ranked by Newsweek as one of the top ten high schools in the country for math and science, and some of its graduates have become leaders in a variety of fields.
-It is the top-rated public high school in Illinois on Niche.com.

 History

-The school's founding president was former Batavia Superintendent Stephanie Pace Marshall, who was involved with the project from the start and helped write IMSA's original legislation.
+The school's founding president was former Batavia Superintendent Stephanie Pace Marshall, who was involved with the project from the start and, with the school's first legal counsel Richard L. Horwitz, helped form IMSA's original legislation, governing bylaws, and slogan.
 Marshall retired from the position on June 30, 2007, and was later named President Emerita by the Board of Trustees.

 Although the school received a budget cut in financial year 2002, its budget has since increased with the support of House Minority Leader Tom Cross.
 IMSA's chairperson was Paula Olszewski-Kubilius.

 Admission

 Prospective students, who are usually freshmen in high school but in some cases may be eighth graders, must complete an application to be considered for admission to IMSA.

-The application process consists of an official transcript of the student's last 2½ years of school, scores from the SAT I, four student essays, three teacher evaluations in science, mathematics, and English, and a list of awards and extracurricular activities.
+The application process consists of an official transcript of the student's last 2½ years of school, scores from the SAT or ACT, two student essays, three teacher evaluations in science, mathematics, and English, and a list of awards and extracurricular activities.

 Historic admission statistics

 In order to draw greater numbers of applications and "transform teaching and learning," IMSA has an outreach program run by the Center for Teaching and Learning (formerly known as The Center for Advancement and Renewal of Learning and Teaching (The Center@IMSA), then "Professional Field Services (PFS)").
 Some students who are invited to attend IMSA are admitted on the condition that they successfully complete a three-week, intensive preparation course, known as EXCEL, over the summer.
 IMSA has a fairly low retention rate; the average retention rate per class is 85%.
-The reasons for this may include the difficulty of the IMSA curriculum, home-sickness, disciplinary expulsion, student's family moving out of state, and the inability for Illinois students to matriculate to IMSA after their sophomore year.
+The reasons for this may include the difficulty of the IMSA curriculum, homesickness, disciplinary expulsion, students' families moving out of state, and the inability of Illinois students to matriculate to IMSA after their sophomore year.